This site grew out of my frustration that there wasn't a site like

 and guidebooks bought and read.
 As time passes a variety of books

-get read and more specialist info is added.
+will get read and more specialist info will be added.

 Next will be a page devoted to the Basilica San Marco.
 I've long,

 and defensively, ignored it but recent sessions in the Early

 Medieval course I've been taking devoted to Byzantine art have given